agimus-project/agimus-demos/README.md

 > [!IMPORTANT]
 > Not all demos require all dependencies.
 Check README.md files of each demo to learn which dependencies are required.

+> [!TIP]
+> Eigenpy and Pinocchio have high memory footprint then built from source.
+Adjust `-j` flag in `MAKEFLAGS` make sure you will not run out of RAM on your machine.
+Current setting should work for machines with 16 GB or RAM.

 ```bash
 cd ~/ros2_ws
 git clone https://github.com/agimus-project/agimus-demos.git src/agimus-demos